widged/gb-elm-language/en/intro/03-static type.md

 #### Type variables

 Functions don't necessarily need to be aware of the type of values held in a collection to computer an answer.
 Take `List.length`.
-It doesn't really matter whether the values inside the list are ll strings, numbers, or complex records.
+It doesn't really matter whether the values inside the list are all strings, numbers, or complex records.
 What we are after is the number of items in the list.

 Type variables help with this.
 Check the `List.length` signature using the REPL.